Disclaimer: Don't own anything, except the idea, as usual.

 "Happy New Year, Michael," Dom said, surprising everyone by shaking hands with Michael.

 Later in the evening, the couples paired off to dance—except, the pairings were not what Caitlin had expected—or wanted—when she found herself dancing with Michael, while String was dancing with Megan.
 It reminded Cait of that time when she was dancing with Villers, and String was dancing with Carter Anderson III's executive assistant, Rosalind.
-Just don't go shootin' String any dirty looks, like you did that night, Caity girl, Caitlin said to herself.
+Just don't go shootin' String any dirty looks, like you did that night, Caity girl.
 Dom and Marella were also dancing together, but Michael knew Caitlin's mind was on one person in particular.

 "Cait?"
 Michael said, concerned.
 "You okay?"